Sociology and Anthropology

 PO Box: 50A

-Emily B. Campbell is a Visiting Lecturer of Sociology.
+Emily B. Campbell is Visiting Instructor of Sociology.
 She holds a B.A. in Sociology from Indiana University, Bloomington, an M.A. from the Colin Powell School for Civic and Global Leadership of City College, CUNY and an M.Phil. from the CUNY Graduate Center where she is a doctoral candidate.
-She is a Visiting Assistant in Research at Yale University in the Department of Sociology’s Center for Cultural Sociology.
+She is a Research Affiliate at Yale University in the Department of Sociology’s Center for Cultural Sociology.

 Campbell’s dissertation, “Life on the Line: Grief, Care and Politics in the American Opioid Crisis,” examines grief in the American opioid crisis through a case study of New England.
 The research investigates how the opioid crisis affects social and political life, particularly on the social experience of grief.
 The mixed-method approach includes interviews (n=60), participant observation of grief groups and advocacy meetings, visits to relevant facilities and public gatherings (n=25), and analysis of relevant documents and reports.
 At the intersection of political sociology and the sociology of death and dying, the research shows how the death of a loved one can be a political catalyst with far reaching implications.

-At College of the Holy Cross, Campbell teaches The Sociological Perspective and Drugs in the Americas.
-Drugs in the Americas, which is cross listed with International Studies and the Latin American, Latinx, and Caribbean Studies, and Peace and Conflict Studies programs, investigates the social and political life of illicit drugs in the Americas.
+At College of the Holy Cross, Campbell teaches The Sociological Perspective, Drugs in the Americas and in the Montserrat program.
+Drugs in the Americas, which is cross listed with International Studies, the Latin American, Latinx, and Caribbean Studies, and Peace and Conflict Studies programs, investigates the social and political life of illicit drugs in the Americas.
 Using illicit political economy as point of departure, the course travels to different sites of the international drug market from production to consumption.
 Topics include: prohibition regimes and corollary institutions of criminalization, incarceration, and militarization; social wellbeing impacts in both public health and human rights terms; drugs and racism; international and grassroots calls for alternative governmental responses to drugs.
 The course draws on cases from the US, Mexico, the Caribbean, Colombia and Uruguay.

 Campbell, Emily B., John Torpey, and Bryan S. Turner.
 “Religion and the Occupy Wall Street movement.”
 Critical Research on Religion 3.2 (2015): 127-147.